3it-inpaqt/qdsd-dataset/README.md

 # Processing Scripts

 * __data_cleanup/__: originals => raw_clean
-  Convert specific file structure to a standard one.
+  Convert the specific file structure to a standard one.
 * __raw_to_images/__: raw_clean => interpolated_csv & interpolated_images
   Interpolate data to have plottable images ready to be annotated.